Partner Studies

 Airwave Health Monitoring Study Tissue Bank

-The Airwave Tissue Bank is an epidemiological study of police officers and staff in Britain.
+The Airwave Tissue Bank is an epidemiological study of police officers and staff in the UK.
 It was established in 2004 to investigate possible long-term health effects associated with use of TETRA, the personal radio system used by the police service.
 The cohort now supports broader research into common diseases affecting this well-defined occupational group.

 Avon Longitudinal Study of Parents and Children